Omega-Coding/Circles-Sound/README.md

 # Circles-Sound
-Website which responds with colos of different colors and sound depending on the key which is pressed.
+Website which responds with colors of different colors and sound depending on the key which is pressed.